aaronkyle/social-development/context/thematic-issues/business-case/case_social-dev_meta.md

 ### What is social development?

-[Social development](/terms/social-development/), in the context in which it was ask, refers to fields of knowledge and practice at the intersection of development interventions and human societies (which I recognize is a nearly boundless definition).
+[Social development](/terms/social-development/) refers to fields of knowledge and practice at the intersection of development interventions and human societies (which I recognize is a nearly boundless definition).

+### What is a 'business case for social development'?

+A business case for social development is an argument that engaging 'social development' activities will help a business to increase profits or mitigate against direct or indirect risks of profit loss.